-Moody Early Childhood Center is open from 7:00am until 6:30pm, Monday through Friday, year-round with the exception of observed holidays and professional development days.
+Moody Early Childhood Center is open from 6:30 am until 6:30 pm, Monday through Friday, year-round with the exception of observed holidays and professional development days.

-A special note for our PreK teachers - class begins at 7:30am and is released at 3:00pm.
-Children participating in Moody Early Childhood Center extended day program remain on campus after 3:00 pm and can stay until Moody Early Childhood Center closes at 6:30pm.
+A special note for our PreK teachers - class begins at 8:15 am and is released at 3:55 pm.
+Children participating in Moody Early Childhood Center extended day program remain on campus after 3:55 pm and can stay until Moody Early Childhood Center closes at 6:30 pm.